Claudia Spiro

 Claudia Alison Spiro (March 4, 1956 – January 4, 2023) was an American mathematician who worked primarily in number theory and data science.
 She is known for her work in number theory and for having an Erdős number of 1.

 Early life

 Spiro was born on March 4, 1956, to Robert Spiro and Lorraine Shatz.
 Sprio had a younger brother and younger sister.
 Her father remarried to in addition to Constance Mobley who gave her a half sister and two half brothers.
 Spiro grew up in Altadena, California where she enjoyed attending the rose bowl parades.
-Spiro was taught the musical instaments: the clarient and the piano.
+Spiro was taught the musical instaments: the clarinet and the piano.
 In her childhood she loved mathematics, as early as 5 years old she would do difficult mental arithimetic such as triple digit multiplication problems.
 She was also a chess player.

 Education

 Sprio obtained bachelor's degree and master's degree both in mathematics at Caltech.
 In 1977, she started her work on her PhD at University of Illinois at Urbana-Champaign where she worked with her advisor Paul Trevier Bateman."
 On October 15, 1981, she obtained her PhD for which she wrote her dissertation "The Frequency with Which an Integral-Valued, Prime-Independent, Multiplicative or Additive Function of n Divides a Polynomial Function of n.